 I still love books as much as I ever did, especially now that I get to write them.
 Did you know that people sneeze at 100 miles (161 km) per hour?
 Or that brown-headed cowbirds trick other mama birds into hatching and raising their babies?
 Or that there is a ship in the U.S. Navy where things are supposed to go wrong?
 (It's used to train new sailors!)

 I get to talk about all sorts of fun and interesting things that I've learned while writing nonfiction books for young readers when I make author visits to libraries and classrooms.
+I used to teach literature and writing at a university not far from my home near Providence, Rhode Island, and I still love teaching online and giving webinars on creative and academic writing.

 You might also visit kristinrusso.wordpress.com to read blog posts and get to know me better.
 I hope you do!